mcanzi/source-code-mcanzi/content/skills/education.md

 * (2018) __Canzi, M.__ A quantitative analysis of inter- and intra- speaker variation of f-pattern and vowel duration in soft, neutral and loud speech in Italian.
 Poster presented at the __British Association of Academic Phoneticians__ at the University of Kent

+### Supervision

+Co-supervisor

+* (2021) __Lisa Liebsch__: MA thesis titled "differences in pitch range between German and Russian mono- lingual speakers" (Main supervisor: Prof Dr Tamara Rathcke)
+* (2021) __Hannah Fraiss__: BA thesis titled "The effect of vowel harmony on swear-word offensiveness and emotionality in English" (Main supervisor: Prof Dr Tamara Rathcke)

 ### Training

+* (2021) __Statistical Methods for Linguistics and Psychology: Bayesian Stream__ (by Prof Shravan Vasishth) at the University of Potsdam.

 * (2021) __B4SS__ [Bayesian Statistics for Speech Sciences] @ _https://learnb4ss.github.io_